Gladstone Regional Council area

 Local workers - Qualifications - Wholesale Trade

-In Gladstone Regional Council area, the Wholesale Trade workforce has a lower proportion with tertiary qualifications compared to Queensland.
+In Gladstone Regional Council area, the Wholesale Trade workforce has a higher proportion with University qualifications compared to Queensland.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.